Table of Contents

 Continue The Process

-Remember that is a work in process.
+Remember, this is a work in process.
 Results don’t happen overnight, nor should you expect them that quickly.
 Continue to work through this process with each video to grow an audience and increase viewership in subscribers and view count.